SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Introduction/index.rst

 -------------------

 VexiiRiscv isn't implemented in Verilog nor VHDL.
 Instead it is written in scala and use the SpinalHDL API to generate hardware.
+You can learn more about SpinalHDL here : https://spinalhdl.github.io/SpinalDoc-RTD/master/index.html

 This allows to leverage an advanced elaboration time paradigm in order to generate hardware in a very flexible manner.
 Here are a few key / typical code examples :

 - Integer ALU plugin ; src/main/scala/vexiiriscv/execute/IntAluPlugin.scala